LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/example_close_conversation.md

 level4: Examples
 order: 62
 indicator: both
-permalink: close_conversation_example.html
+permalink: close-conversation-example.html
-search: include

 ---

-To close the conversation you simply use the same endpoint you use to send a message.
-But the payload type is different i.e. not _PublishEvent_ type but _UpdateConversationField_ type.
-Also here the conversation ID is passed in the Payload.
+In order to close a conversation you simply use the same method (endpoint) you use to send a message.
+However, the payload type is different i.e. not _ms.PublishEvent_ type but _cm.UpdateConversationField_ type.
+The conversation ID is passed in the Payload in this method as well.

 ### Close a conversation